No More National Defense Service Medal (NDSM)

 The NDSM is only awarded during periods of “national emergency” and the current operations around the world do not qualify as a “national emergency”.

-The NDSM was established and first awarded in 1953 for the Korean War, then again for the Vietnam War, and once again between 1990 to 1995 for Desert Storm.
+The NDSM was established and first awarded in 1953 for the Korean War, then again for the Vietnam War, and once again between 1990 and 1995 for Desert Storm.
 Since September 11, 2001, the medal has been awarded to recruits coming out of basic training and it was starting to be treated like a participation trophy for those enlisting in the U.S. armed services.

 U.S. troops are authorized to wear the medal if they served during one of the following time periods.